Klang Komuter station: Service

+Although not designated as an official interchange, commuters may walk up to the Pasar Jawa LRT station on the which is a 700-metre walk from the Komuter station, taking approximately 5 to 10 minutes.

 Around the station

-Klang Station is situated at the middle of Klang old town surrounded by historical sites in walking distance.
+Klang station is situated in the middle of Klang old town, surrounded by historical sites within walking distance from the station.
 Known as one of the oldest towns in Malaysia, Klang is rich in history, tradition and customs.